Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/linear-algebra/matrix.md

 \end{bmatrix}
 $$
 </div>
-This is really just a notation of a vector, the real vector corresponding to
+This is really just a concise notation for a vector, the real vector corresponding to
 <div style="text-align: center;">
 $$
 \begin{bmatrix}